Dr. Jeb Jungwirth, Ph.D., M.A.

 Clinical experience:

-Dr. Jungwirth has been working in the mental health field for over 20 years, beginning in 2001 as a crisis counselor for youth in urban Milwaukee communities.
-Since then, he has served various roles, including: treatment coordinator for high-need families in Milwaukee (2003-2006); psychotherapist and outpatient clinician at Duquesne University Psychology Clinic, as a doctoral candidate-in-training (2006-2010); individual and group psychotherapist at Pittsburgh Mercy Health System (2010-2014); psychotherapist in private practice at Village Center for Holistic Therapy (2013-2014).
+Dr. Jungwirth has been working in the mental health field for 25 years, beginning in 2001 as a crisis counselor for youth in urban Milwaukee neighborhoods.
+He has served various roles, including: treatment coordinator for high-need families in Milwaukee (2003-2006); psychotherapist and outpatient clinician at Duquesne University Psychology Clinic, as a doctoral candidate-in-training (2006-2010); individual and group psychotherapist at Pittsburgh Mercy Health System (2010-2014); psychotherapist in private practice at Village Center for Holistic Therapy (2013-2014); practice owner and clinician, Allegheny Therapy and Wellness (2014 onward).

 Dr. Jungwirth has taught courses in developmental, personality, and social psychology at Duquesne University and the Community College of Allegheny County.
 He has training and experience in neuropsychological assessment, substance abuse treatment, ecopsychology, and Eastern philosophy-based meditation.